Parallel subspace correction methods for semicoercive and nearly semicoercive convex optimization with applications to nonlinear PDEs: Subspace correction methods for convex optimization

 Subspace correction methods involve local problems defined in the subspaces $\{ V_j \}_{j=1}^N$.
 Given $v \in V$, the optimal residual in the subspace $V_j$, which the energy functional $F$, is obtained by solving the minimization problem

 The parallel subspace correction method, also known as the additive Schwarz method in the literature on domain decomposition methods, for solving~\eqref{model} with the local problem~\eqref{local_exact} is presented in \cref{Alg:PSC}.
-Note that the upper bound $\tau_0$ for the step size $\tau$ was given in~\eqref{tau_0}.
+The upper bound $\tau_0$ for the step size $\tau$ was given in~\eqref{tau_0}.
+We note that \cref{Alg:PSC} was originally introduced in~\cite{TE:1998,TX:2002} and has since been extensively studied; see~\cite{Park:2020} and the references therein.

 \begin{remark} Incorporating acceleration schemes designed for first-order methods for convex optimization~(see, e.g.,~\cite{Nesterov:2013}) into \cref{Alg:PSC} yields accelerated variants of the parallel subspace correction method~\cite{Park:2021,Park:2022a}.
 These accelerated methods typically exhibit faster convergence compared to the unaccelerated version, with only a marginal increase in computational cost per iteration.
 However, a detailed discussion of these accelerated methods is beyond the scope of this paper. \end{remark}